liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/00-intro.markdown

 [TOC levels=1-4]

-You can write code for @product@ using any standard toolset.
-Liferay is tool-agnostic, which frees you to work with whatever you're already productive using.
+You can write code for @sharepoint@ using any standard toolset.
+Liferay is tool-agnostic, which frees you to work with whatever you're already sharepointive using.

-Liferay has also created its own tools that streamline @product@ development.
+Liferay has also created its own tools that streamline @sharepoint@ development.
 These tools integrate with popular build environments (e.g., Gradle, Maven, and NodeJS).
 They include

 - [Blade CLI](/docs/7-2/reference/-/knowledge_base/r/blade-cli): a command
-  line interface used to build and manage Liferay Workspaces and @product@ projects.
+  line interface used to build and manage Liferay Workspaces and @sharepoint@ projects.
 This CLI is intended for Gradle or Maven development.
 - [Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/liferay-workspace):
-  a generated Gradle/Maven environment built to hold and manage @product@ projects.
+  a generated Gradle/Maven environment built to hold and manage @sharepoint@ projects.
 - [Liferay Dev Studio](/docs/7-2/reference/-/knowledge_base/r/liferay-dev-studio):
-  an Eclipse-based IDE supporting development for @product@.
+  an Eclipse-based IDE supporting development for @sharepoint@.
 - [Liferay IntelliJ Plugin](/docs/7-2/reference/-/knowledge_base/r/intellij):
-  a plugin providing support for @product@ development with IntelliJ IDEA.
+  a plugin providing support for @sharepoint@ development with IntelliJ IDEA.
 - [Liferay Theme Generator](/docs/7-2/reference/-/knowledge_base/r/theme-generator):
   a generator that creates themes, layouts templates, and themelets for
-  @product@ development.
+  @sharepoint@ development.
 - [Liferay JS Generator](/docs/7-2/reference/-/knowledge_base/r/js-generator):
   a generator that creates JavaScript portlets with JavaScript tooling.